peteroupc/peteroupc.github.io/graphics.md

 4. The width and height of each texture are each powers of 2.
 5. Textures may contain transparent pixels.
 6. Image files used by the game should not store "pre-pixelated" textures.
 A "pre-pixelated" image results when an image is enlarged in advance with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
-7. For 3-D graphics, Z buffering (depth buffering), flat shading, Gouraud shading, per-vertex specular highlighting, per-vertex depth-based fog, line drawing (by approximating the line at integer coordinates), two-texture blending, MIP mapping, source alpha blending, and destination alpha blending are supported.[^5]  Bilinear filtering, edge antialiasing (smoothing)[^6], and perspective correction[^7] are optional.
+7. For 3-D graphics, Z buffering (depth buffering), flat shading, Gouraud shading, per-vertex specular highlighting, per-vertex depth-based fog, line drawing (by approximating the line at integer coordinates), two-texture blending, MIP mapping, source alpha blending, and destination alpha blending are supported.[^5]  Bilinear filtering, edge antialiasing (smoothing)[^6], and perspective correction (outside the vertices)[^7] are optional.

 Limit 2-D graphics to the following: [^8]